bintaDouk/ada-project-americanDentalAssociation/index.md

 ## Specific Genres for the Chosen Wars

+WW2:

+Military Genres:
+For military mvoies we can see an almost normal distribution in the plot for World War II.
+The War Film genre especially looks like it follows normal distribution with its peak in 1943.
+The spy movies also were at the highest in the middle of the war (1942 and 1943).

+Political Genres:
+For political genres there seem to be no clear pattern.

+Dystopian Genres:
+Were not present at the times.

+Positive Genres:
+The positive genres seem to be quite stable over the timeline with a vary similar total proportion for each year.

+Cold War:

+Military Genres:
+Multiple the events of signigicant importance within the Cold War happened in the 1950s and 1960s, which could explain some increase in the War Film genre.
+However, as we know, the Vietnam War also starts in the 1960s, so the results can be affected by both of these.
+Another rise closer to the 1980s, for example, could be associated with the war in Afghanistan, which is associated with the Cold War as well.
+However, these observartions are highly theoretical and could be a base for a more specific Cold War analysis in another study.

+Positive Genres:
+Once again we see that the positive genre production is stable over time even for such a extensive timeline, except for a drop from around 1966, which will be mentioned later.

+For the other plots, no concrete conclusions can be made.

+Vietnam War:

+Military Genres:
+From 1963 to 1971 it seems like the Spy genre is close to normal distribution, which could be related to the nature of the Vietnam War.
+It is important to note that the U.S. was involved in the Civil War and events in Vietnam before it officially joined it.
+The War Film genre was quite stable in the beginning and dropped in the middle.

+Positive Genres:
+Interestingly, as mentoined earlier here the Positive Genres are not stable and they slowly decrease in produciton up until 1974, mostly due to the Comedy genre.
+Thus, it could be hypothesized that this war specifically had an unusual effect on the Comedy genre.

+For political and dystopian genres the fluctuations once again lack patterns.

+Iran-Iraq War:
+Military genres:
+The production of War Film had a noticeably peak in 1979 (note: Soviet invasion in Afghanistan) but stayed approximately the same for the other years.
+So we can assume the Iran-Iraq War did not affect the genre greatly.

+Political genres:
+The graph oscillates quite a lot, so once again, there are no concrete conclusions.

+Dystopian genres:
+There is definitely a noticeable increase in the genre of Dystopia in the 1990 but it is hard to tell if it influenced by cinematographic trends, the war or other events.

+Positive Genres:
+The positive genres have stable production over time.

+Conclusion:
+Most of the time the positive genres have the same proportion across the timeline with an exception of a Vietnam War or the 1960s and 1970s (included multiple political events within the Cold War such as Cuban Missile Crisis, Fall of the Berlin Wall, Prague Spring).
+We can conclude that positive events are usually stable in production and are not highly affected by wars.
+However, the found exception is an interesting observation that could be analysed further.
+The political genres do not lead to any conclusions and contain a lot of oscillations.
+The conclusion is that the political genres are not affected by interstate wars but could be affected by other global events.
+The dystopian genres also do not lead to any specific conclusion and do not seem to be influenced by wars.
+We can also note that these genres are quite modern and lack in produciton in the 20th century.
+The military genres often seemed to follow a normal distribution during the big 20th century wars.
+This implies that military-related genres rise as the war starts, peak in the middle of the war and decrease again.
+However, for Iran-Iraq War the pattern was not identified, which could be due to the involvement of Western Countries and the scale of the event.

+The identified trends in genre production are global and do not offer nuance on the specific countries involved in the war and their sides.
+Consequently, further, we will analyze film production in relation to specific countries.

 <script>
   let currentVisibleSet = null; // To track the currently visible set of graphs